openshift/enhancements/enhancements/storage/csi-migration.md

 In addition to that, we propose to add a carry-patch to Attacth Detach Controller in OCP enables CSI Migration of some storage plugins.
 Initially we would start with Cinder and GCP, so that we are aligned with the goals of [CCMO](https://github.com/openshift/enhancements/pull/463).

-That way, when deciding about using either the CSI driver or the in-tree plugin, the AttachDetch Controller will **only** rely on the information propagated by the Node.
+That way, when deciding about using either the CSI driver or the in-tree plugin, the AttachDetch Controller will **only** rely on the information propagated by the node.
 Other controllers from Kube Controller Manager, like the PV Controller, will still obey the flags passed to the Kube Controller Manager.
-In other words, Attach Detach Controller will start considering which plugin to use (in-tree or CSI) on a Node basis rather than relying on a global state.
+In other words, Attach Detach Controller will start considering which plugin to use (in-tree or CSI) on a node basis rather than relying on a global state.

 #### Benefits